rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 Aorta tells them to seek a person at The Pathfinder's guild and gives them a silver metallic cylinder.
 Inside are a Vial of high purity Juice and a Certification of Contract from Opportunity.
 The Party travels the guild square, heading for The Pathfinders guild.
 We meet our first Harvestman just before arriving at the guild.
-Upon arrival at the registration center, the party takes a little too long to realize Velyr the person sent to meet them represe
+Upon arrival at the registration center, the party takes a little too long to realize Velyr the person sent to meet them representing the Consortium.
+The party gets some slow service but eventually meets with the clerk for the Consortium's Registrar and

 [Quest]Come up with a Vein Hunter Group name.
 (200) complete